Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Implementation and Evaluation

-For MCTS-Size, we also record the search depth for each {use of the} \emph{Selection} module and calculate the minimum, average, and maximum depth before each \emph{Decision} process.
-As shown in Fig.~\ref{fig:depth}, the maximum depth can easily exceed that of SAHS~\cite{SAHS}, which is set to 2.
+For MCTS-Size, we also record the search depth for each {use of the} \emph{Selection} module and calculate the minimum, average, and maximum depth before each \emph{Decision} process. \blue{In SAHS \cite{SAHS}, the search depth is an adjustable parameter determining how deeply the heuristic evaluation process will look into.} As shown in Fig.~\ref{fig:depth}, the maximum search depth of MCTS-Size can easily exceed that of SAHS, which is set to 2 \blue{by default in its original implementation}.
 Actually, in most of the time it is more than 3, meaning that our algorithm has better ability of exploring the unknown state.

 Note that it is claimed in~\cite{SAHS} that the size of output physical circuits can be further decreased by increasing the search depth, with the cost of more time consumption.
-Fig.~\ref{fig:depth_SAHS} depicts a comparison of the output circuit size as well as the running time of MCTS-Size and SAHS on the example circuit `misex1\_241' with 4,813 gates, where for SAHS, the search depth varies from 1 to 4.
+Fig.~\ref{fig:depth_SAHS} depicts a comparison of the output circuit size as well as the running time of MCTS-Size and SAHS on the example circuit `misex1\_241' with 4,813 gates, where the search depth of SAHS varies from 1 to 4.
 It shows that MCTS-Size outperforms SAHS in the output circuit size even when the search depth of SAHS is set to 4.
 However, in this case, the running time of SAHS is over 20 minutes, while MCTS-Size only needs 31 seconds.